 7 dead after pedestrians struck by car outside Texas migrant shelter; driver in custody

-A driver appeared to intentionally run into pedestrians who were standing outside at a bus stop a migrant shelter in South Texas, killing seven, authorities told CBS4 on Sunday.
+A driver ran into pedestrians who were standing at a bus stop outside a migrant shelter in South Texas, killing seven, in an incident that police are investigating as possibly intentional, authorities said Sunday.
+Another 10 were injured, Brownsville police spokesman Martin Sandoval said.

-Martin Sandoval, a spokesperson for the Brownsville Police Department, told CBS affiliate KRGTV that officers received a call at around 8:30 a.m. local time reporting an incident, which, they determined later, involved a Land Rover that "ran over several people" as they waited at the stop near Ozanam Center, a shelter for migrants and unhoused people.
+Sandoval told CBS affiliate KRGV that officers received a call at around 8:30 a.m. local time reporting an incident, which, they determined later, involved a Land Rover that "ran over several people" as they waited at the stop near Ozanam Center, a shelter for migrants and unhoused people in Brownsville, Texas.
+Witnesses said that the driver disregarded a red light before swerving into the bus stop and rolling over, Sandoval said.

 Officers detained the driver of the Land Rover, who was "receiving medical care" when Sandoval spoke to KRGTV on Sunday afternoon, he said at the time.
 The driver is expected to face criminal charges, at least for reckless driving.